NdoleStudio/httpsms/README.md

 In-order not to abuse the SMS API on android, you can send a rate limit e.g 3 messages per minute.
 Such that even if you call the API to send messages to 100 people, It will only send the messages at a rate of 3 messages per minute.

+### Message Expiration

+Sometimes it happens that the phone doesn't get the push notification in time and I can't send the SMS message.
+It is possible to set a timeout for which a message is valid and if a message becomes expired after the timeout elapses, you will be notified.

 ## API Clients

 - Go: https://github.com/NdoleStudio/httpsms-go